pratapladhani/mcs-labs/labs/mbr-prep-sharepoint-agent/README.md

 * **Document organization** – Proper file structure enables better agent knowledge extraction
 * **Access permissions** – SharePoint security ensures only authorized users can access sensitive MBR data

-**Lessons learned & troubleshooting tips:**

-* Use consistent naming conventions for MBR files to improve agent understanding
-* Ensure files are in supported formats (PowerPoint, Word, Excel, PDF)
-* Verify permissions allow the agent to access the document library

 **Challenge: Apply this to your own use case**